SQream/sqream_docs/guides/client_drivers/jdbc/index.rst

 Getting the JAR file
 ---------------------

-The JDBC driver is provided as a zipped JAR file, available for download from the `SQream Drivers page <http://sqream.com/product/client-drivers>`_.
+The JDBC driver is provided as a zipped JAR file, available for download from the :ref:`client drivers download page<client_drivers>`.
 This JAR file can integrate into your Java-based applications or projects.

 Extract the zip archive